SiliconLabs/wiseconnect/examples/featured/low_power/twt_tcp_client/readme.md

     iTWT parameters should be configured and filled into the structure type *sl_wifi_twt_request_t*  in app.c and passed as a parameter to *sl_wifi_enable_target_wake_time()* API.

-    Given below are sample configurations.
+    The following are sample configurations:

     ```c
     sl_wifi_twt_request_t default_twt_setup_configuration = {